Terms and Services between ZEST and CLIENT

-Title and any and all Intellectual Property Rights in and to the Zest Service and the Documentation, and any copies, modifications, translations, amendments and derivatives thereof are and shall belong to the Supplier or its licensors.
+Title and any and all Intellectual Property Rights in and to the Zest Service and the Documentation, and any copies, modifications, translations, amendments, and derivatives thereof are and shall belong to the Supplier or its licensors.

-8 FEES AND PAYMENT
+8 CONDITIONS, FEES, AND PAYMENT

 8.2 Invoicing and Payment

-8.2.3 Value added tax, duties, levies and other taxes and governmental charges are borne by the Client and added to the prices.
-This shall not however apply to income tax payable by the Supplier for its income.
+8.2.3 Value-added tax, duties, levies, and other taxes and governmental charges are borne by the Client and added to the prices.
+This shall not, however, apply to income tax payable by the Supplier for its income.

 9.1 A Party (i) may not disclose the other Party’s Confidential Information to any third party and (ii) may not use the other Party’s Confidential Information for any purpose other than for fulfilling its obligations and using its rights arising out of the Agreement.
 The structure and user interfaces of the Zest Service and their underlying ideas and the Documentation are always the Supplier’s Confidential Information.
-The Supplier may disclose the Client’s Confidential Information to its subcontractors for the fulfilment of the purpose of the Agreement if the subcontractors have committed to a confidentiality provision substantially similar as herein.
+The Supplier may disclose the Client’s Confidential Information to its subcontractors for the fulfillment of the purpose of the Agreement if the subcontractors have committed to a confidentiality provision substantially similar as herein.